slu-soc5650/R/README.md

 ### Repository Contents
 This repository contains files for:
--   `Labs/` - replication files for lab examples
--   `Lectures/` - replication files for lecture examples
+-   `Week/` - replication files for weekly labs and lectures as well as quick reference files
--   `Reference/` - reference materials for each week
 -   `LICENSE.md`
 -   `README.md`
 -   `.gitignore`